Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: Introduction

 where $z(t)$ is random noise and $\mu(t)$ is a piecewise linear signal of the form $ \mu(t) = c_j + k_j t, \quad t\in (v_{j-1}, v_j], $ where $c_j, k_j\in \mathbb{R}$, $j=1, 2, \dots$ and $- \infty =v_0<v_1<v_2<\cdots$.
 Assume that the structures of $\mu(t)$ are different in the neighboring $v_j$, i.e., $(c_j, k_j) \neq (c_{j+1}, k_{j+1})$, resulting in a continuous break or jump at $v_j$ (see Figure \ref{fig:illu1}).
 This $v_j$ is called a change point or structural break.

 The detection of structural breaks or change points plays a pivotal role in various fields, including statistics, econometrics, genomics, climatology, and medical imaging.
 These detection methods are broadly applied to different domains based on different types of signals.
 For example, in monitoring medical conditions \citep{khan2020overview}, the presence of piecewise constant signals with jumps can indicate significant changes in patient health conditions.
 Accurate detection of these changes is essential for aiding in diagnosis, treatment planning, and object recognition tasks.
 On the other hand, piecewise linear signals with continuous breaks are commonly encountered in climate change research \citep{tebaldi2008towards}.
-These changes may represent gradual changes in temperature patterns or human behavior.
+These changes may represent gradual shifts in temperature patterns or human behavior.
 Furthermore, in financial markets, piecewise linear signals with non-continuous breaks may indicate sudden shifts in stock prices or market dynamics \citep{chang2008integrating}.
-Monitoring and detecting these changes are crucial to making informed investment decisions and predicting market trends.
+Detecting these changes is crucial for making informed investment decisions.